wavemaker/docs/learn/on-premise/disaster-recovery/backup-and-restore.md

 ---
 ---

 The following document will help an organization to take backup data at unplanned incidents and minimizing the effects of a disaster by restoring, so an organization will continue to operate or quickly resume key operations.
-Make sure organization has to use the same IP address as previous WME Instances for new WME Instances.
+Make sure the organization has use the same IP address as previous WME Instances for new WME Instances.

 ## Data Backup

 - WaveMaker Platform Stores its state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
 - WaveMaker uses separate dedicated directory `/wm-data` in WaveMaker Platform Instance for storing data and `/data` in StudioWorkspace Instance / AppDeployment Instance.
 - Create an AMI or use the latest AMI of WME Instance or VM for creating AMI for different cloud providers follow the below steps.
-- We move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
+- We move all the data to Platform Instance(/wm-data dir or volume) so that backup will be easier.
 No need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.

 ### AWS